 Art.
 123ter (6), CLF This Report shall be subject to non-binding resolution by the Shareholders' Meeting convened pursuant to Article 2364-bis, paragraph 2 of the Italian Civil Code, with reference to the following paragraphs:

-Section I, 1 - "Procedures for adoption and implementation of the remuneration policies"; Section I, 5 - "Remuneration policy for employees and other staff not bound by an employees."
+Section I, 1 - "Procedures for adoption and implementation of the remuneration policies"; Section I, 5 - "Remuneration policy for employees and other staff not bound by an employment agreement", only with regard to General Managers and Key Managers.